Fear of Belly Buttons – Omphalophobia

 Fear of Belly Buttons Symptoms

-The symptoms of the Fear of Belly Buttons are very similar to other specific phobias and will often include:
+The symptoms associated with the fear of Belly Buttons have much in common with other fears and phobias and may include:

 - Panic attacks